-- 1 Basic-unit goals: Activities are assessed using indicators such as nominal output, the number of products manufactured, the number of persons, and the total floor area. - 2 GBF (Global Biodiversity Framework) refers to the "Kunming-Montreal Global Biodiversity Framework" formulated in the 15th Conference of the Parties to the Convention on Biological Diversity (COP15)
+\1 Basic-unit goals: Activities are assessed using indicators such as nominal output, the number of products manufactured, the number of persons, and the total floor area.

+\2 GBF (Global Biodiversity Framework) refers to the "Kunming-Montreal Global Biodiversity Framework" formulated in the 15th Conference of the Parties to the Convention on Biological Diversity (COP15) held in December 2022.

 This is a set of global goals for biodiversity conservation that consists of a 2050 vision, a 2030 mission, 2050 goals, and 2030 targets (consisting of 23 activity targets and other elements).

-The seven targets are seven targets among the "2030 targets" for achieving "Nature Positive"-specifically, "Target 3: 30 by 30," "Target 4: Species and gene conservation," "Target 6: Invasive species control," "Target 7: Pollution prevention/reduction," "Target 8: Climate change measures," "Target 11: Utilization of nature's regulatory functions," and "Target 12: Securing green and water-friendly spaces"-and
+The seven targets are seven targets among the "2030 targets" for achieving "Nature Positive"-specifically, "Target 3: 30 by 30," "Target 4: Species and gene conservation," "Target 6: Invasive species control," "Target 7: Pollution prevention/reduction," "Target 8: Climate change measures," "Target 11: Utilization of nature's regulatory functions," and "Target 12: Securing green and water-friendly spaces" and Toshiba Group aims to contribute to achieving these at its approximately 60 sites in Japan and overseas.

-▶Consideration of Ecosystems
+Consideration of Ecosystems